Support Safe Snowmobiling!

 Snowmobile Safety Tips…

-• Always have a plan
+- Always have a plan

-– Find some maps to bring, check for any restrictions on snowmobile use, and look for recent condition reports.
+– Find maps to bring, check for any restrictions on snowmobile use, and look for recent condition reports.

 – Pack appropriate supplies and gear.

-• Always check the weather forecasts before heading out
+- Always check the weather forecast

 – Also check ice and avalanche forecasts if available.